 - Programming your thermostat in small increments; you’ll need to check your owner’s manual, but many thermostats automatically turn on heat strips when you increase the thermostat setting by more than a couple of degrees.
 To reduce heat stip usage, program your thermostat to increase temperature one or two degrees at a time.

-- Installing a lockout sensor that turns off your heat strips any time the outdoor temperature is higher than certain preset… like 40 degrees.
+Installing a lockout sensor that turns off your heat strips any time the outdoor temperature is higher than a certain preset… like 40 degrees.

 10. Build a fire